 Green Vehicle Permit Rebate

 WSU Parking Services is proud to offer a 20% rebate on annual parking permits issued to fuel efficient, low emission vehicles.
 The green vehicles rebate is available for vehicle models made in the year 2000 and newer that meet a Green Book Score of 46 or higher.
 The Green Book Score is a rating based on vehicle mpg and emission standards as set by the American Council for an Energy-Efficient Economy.

-Step 1.
-Purchase and pay for a parking permit as normal, online through your Weber Portal.
+Step 1: Purchase and pay for a parking permit as normal, online through your eWeber Portal.

 Step 2: Visit Parking Services in the Public Safety Building and have on-hand the vehicle make, model, and registration to verify that your vehicle meets the Green Book Score rating of 46+.
 Alternatively, call ahead at 801-626-6533 with the same information as mentioned above (vehicle make, model, and registration) to see if your vehicle qualifies.

 Step 3: Once your vehicle has been approved and meets the Green Book Score standard, you will receive your 20% parking permit reimbursement check in the mail.